Nimauric/Mapler/README.md

 ## Description
-The aim of this tool is to evaluate HiFi long-reads metagenomic assemblies and can either perform the assembly itself using multiple state-of-the-art assemblers (metaMDBG, metaflye, hifiasm-meta), or evaluate user-submitted assemblies.
+The aim of this tool is to evaluate HiFi long-reads metagenomic assemblies, and it can either perform the assembly itself using multiple state-of-the-art assemblers (metaMDBG, metaflye, hifiasm-meta), or evaluate user-submitted assemblies.
 In addition to classifying assembly bins in classical quality categories according to their marker gene content and taxonomic assignment, Mapler analyzes the alignment of reads on contigs.
 It does this by calculating the ratio of mapped reads and bases, and separately analyzes mapped and unmapped reads via their k-mer frequency, read quality, and taxonomic assignment.
-These results are displayed in the form of text reports or plots.
+These results are displayed in the form of text reports and plots.

 ## Installation